saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

         uptime = neighbor.find('.//neighbor-adjacency-time').attrib['seconds']
         print(address, interface, uptime)
 ```
-When we run the function, we can see the following:
+When we run the function with the print statements put in, we can see the following:
 ```
 ('10.253.158.131', 'ae11.0', '65271002')
 ('10.253.158.149', 'ae12.0', '65185642')